 Walking tour of Monda Market, Secunderabad

 Our first conversation was with Mr. Khan who manages a 50+-year-old perfume or Ittar shop.
 Colorful glass bottles containing fragrances lined the walls of his shop until we noticed the branded modern day perfumes that were placed in the cases below the counter.
-He obviously was in love with his original oil based perfumes that were made in a factory somewhere around the shop.
+He obviously was in love with his original oil-based perfumes that were made in a factory somewhere around the shop.
 He fondly told us that the oil based local perfumes are so much better than the new age alcohol based one which evaporates as soon as the bottle is opened.
-I asked him what are the most favorite fragrances of the current generation, and he kept quite.
+I asked him what are the most favorite fragrances of the current generation, and he kept quiet.

 Then he nostalgically said earlier people used to have their own tastes in fragrances.
 They will choose what went with their personality.
 Sometimes even requesting us to make a new one by mixing some base fragrances.
 But now they all buy what the perfume companies advertise.
 There is no personal taste left.
 We are also forced to sell that, otherwise, the shop may close down.
 Well, we would certainly miss the colorful, shaped and carved small Ittar bottles in our homes and in bazaars in the years to come.
-As we bow down to the so-called globalization and loose our individual tastes.
+As we bow down to the so-called globalization and lose our individual tastes.

 Ujjaini Mahakali Temple